Tallis 16+

 • money back for excess travel and temporary accommodation costs (Travel and Dual Accommodation Expenses) while you're on your practice placement

-• students experiencing financial hardship (Exceptional Support Fund)
+• extra support for students experiencing financial hardship (Exceptional Support Fund)

 Kidbrooke Park Road